MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 The command will prompt you for the type of starter project you want to create.
 Choose 'Blank template'

-Next the command prompts you for an app name.
-This can be different than the project name.
+Next, the command prompts you for an app name.
+This can be different from the project name.

-Wait for the process to finishing install all of the dependent files.
+Wait for the process to finish installing all of the dependent files.

 You'll need the Expo App to view your